badboy/rdb-rs/docs/RDB_File_Format.md

 * From now on, we read in groups of 4 bytes, and convert it into a unsigned integer
 * Thus, our intset looks like `[0x0000FFFC, 0x0000FFFD, 0x0000FFFE]`.
 Notice that the integers are in little endian format i.e. least significant bit came first.

-## Sorted Set in Ziplist Encoding
+### Sorted Set in Ziplist Encoding

-A sorted list in ziplist encoding is stored just like the Ziplist described above.
+A sorted set in ziplist encoding is stored just like the [Ziplist](#ziplist-encoding) described above.
 Each element in the sorted set is followed by its score in the ziplist.

 **Example**